massimopizzol/Wood_trade_network_analysis/README.md

 * _Countries_selection.txt_ a list of countries
 * _Countries_selection_ROW.txt_ a list of world regions

 #### The next three scripts has to be run in order.
-The first two takes quite some time to run...so if you are only interested in their output I suggest you retrieve the articles SM.
+The first two take quite some time to run...so if you are only interested in their output I suggest you retrieve the article's SM.
 * _1_Wood_trade_network_loop_100.R_ is a R script for **identifying communities** and looping them.
 You will need the full FAOSTAT trade data see above to make this work.
 * _2_Wood_trade_network_clusters_to_contingency.R_ is the R script to build the **contingency tables**.
 * _3_Wood trade network_figures.R_ is a script used to generate **graphics**.
 You can load it using the SM thus skipping 1 and 2.